cap-js/docs/guides/messaging/index.md

 ## [Events from SAP S/4HANA](./s4)
 <!-- {.toc-redirect} -->

-SAP S/4HANA integrates SAP Event Mesh as well as SAP Event Broker for messaging.
+SAP S/4HANA integrates SAP Event Mesh as well as SAP Cloud Application Event Hub for messaging.
 That makes it relatively easy for CAP-based applications to receive events from SAP S/4HANA systems.

 In contrast to CAP, the asynchronous APIs of SAP S/4HANA are separate from the synchronous ones (OData, REST).